Symbolic Summation of Multivariate Rational Functions: Shift equivalence testing of polynomials

 \begin{lem} Let $d:=\max\{\deg_{\vx}(p(\vx)),\deg_{\vx}(q(\vx))\}$, $i\in\{0,1,\ldots,d\}$, $k\in\bN$ with $k\geq2$ and $\vr,\vs\in\bF^n$.
 If

 then we have

 \end{lem}

-Given two points $\vr$ and $\vs$ in $\bF^n$, we use diagrams to explain how Lemma~\ref{LEM:sub_special_solution} makes the statement more precise than this lemma for the case where $d=\deg_{\vx}(p)=\deg_{\vx}(q)=4$ and $n=2$.
+Given two points $\vr$ and $\vs$ in $\bF^n$, we use diagrams in Figures~\ref{FIG:DOS_3D} and~\ref{FIG:General} to explain how Lemma~\ref{LEM:sub_special_solution} makes the statement more precise than this lemma for the case where $d=\deg_{\vx}(p)=\deg_{\vx}(q)=4$ and $n=2$.
 Let $p(x+a,y+b)-q(x,y)=\sum_{(\alpha,\beta)\in\Lambda}c_{(\alpha,\beta)}(a,b)x^{\alpha}y^{\beta}$.
 For the $k$-th homogeneous component of $c_{(\alpha,\beta)}$, if its values at $\vr$ and $\vs$ are equal, we draw a point at position $(\alpha,\beta,k)$ in the space.
-Furthermore, if $H^k(c_{(\alpha,\beta)})(\vr)=H^k(c_{(\alpha,\beta)})(\vs)$ for all $(\alpha,\beta)\in\bN^2$ such that the sum of $\alpha$ and $\beta$ is a fixed constant $i$, which means there are points $(\alpha,\beta,k)$ on the same line, then we draw a segment to connect them each other.
-Note that the degree of any polynomials in $S_{d-i}^H$ is no more than $i$, which will be proved exactly in Lemma~\ref{LEM:separate_connection}.
+Furthermore, if $H^k(c_{(\alpha,\beta)})(\vr)=H^k(c_{(\alpha,\beta)})(\vs)$ for all $(\alpha,\beta)\in\bN^2$ such that the sum of $\alpha$ and $\beta$ is a fixed constant $i$, which means there are points $(\alpha,\beta,k)$ on the same line, then we draw a segment to connect them to each other.
+Note that the degree of any polynomial in $S_{d-i}^H$ is no more than $i$, which will be proved exactly in Lemma~\ref{LEM:separate_connection}.
 Lemma~\ref{LEM:DOS_sub_special_solution} implies that the dark green segment on one triangle face can conclude all the segments on this face with $k\geq2$ in Figure~\ref{FIG:DOS_3D}.
-For a more exact results as Figure~\ref{FIG:General} shows, Lemma~\ref{LEM:sub_special_solution} tells us that on one triangle face, every point with $k\geq2$ can be deduced from the part of dark green segment which is cut out by two dotted line from this point.
+More precisely, Lemma~\ref{LEM:sub_special_solution} tells us that in Figure~\ref{FIG:General}, on one triangle face, every point with $k\geq2$ can be deduced from the part of dark green segment which is cut out by two dotted line from this point.
 For example, Point $A$ can be inferred from Segment $\ell$.